dept/tamtam-frontend-setup/README.md

 The `index.js` file is where all the tasks are defined.
 Here you can enable certain config variables for each task.
 For example, minifying when it is running the bamboo task.

-The most important thing to know is that you can also include your `bower` or `npm` dependancies that are incompatible with commonJS.
+The most important thing to know is that you can also include your `bower` or `npm` dependencies that are incompatible with commonJS.
 This can be found at `config.libs`.

 ------